How To Add Water To Koi Pond Without Killing Your Fishes

 How Long Before Tap Water Is Safe For Koi Pond Fish?

 Depending on the quantity and ratio of the water to the pond, after changing your koi pond water it’s best to let the tap water sit for about 48 hours which is 2 days to allow enough time for the Chlorine to evaporate before you can add water to koi pond.
-Although it can be a little tricky deciding when tap water is safe to pour in a koi fish pond, even after dechlorinating it, there’s still uncertainty that it’s been completely free of chlorine or when it is.
+Although it can be a little tricky deciding when tap water is safe to pour into a koi fish pond, even after dechlorinating it, there’s still uncertainty that it’s been completely free of chlorine or when it is.

-While it’s safe to add tap water to a koi pond when the chlorine has been eliminated from the water, it is still recommended to add additional products such as Methylene Blue or AmQuel Plus to add other helpful bacteria and other healthy additions.
+While it’s safe to add tap water to a koi pond after the chlorine has been eliminated from the water, it is still recommended to add additional products such as Methylene Blue or AmQuel Plus to add other helpful bacteria and other healthy additions.

 Advertisements